Admission Control for A Single Server Waiting Time Process in Heavy Traffic: Introduction

-For general queueing systems in heavy traffic, there are numerous articles that address the system optimizations for both single-server and many-server heavy traffic regimes (see \cite{bell2001dynamic}, \cite{george2001dynamic}, \cite{atar2004scheduling}, \cite{ata2005heavy}, \cite{ward2008asymptotically}, \cite{ghosh2010optimal}, \cite{weerasinghe2013abandonment}).
-However, our single server queue control problem is slightly different.
-Since the intensity of the arrival process is non-constant and may depend on the current value of the offered waiting time, the system manager may experience adjustments of order $O(\sqrt{n})$ to the arrival rate, and this may also affect the drift coefficient of the heavy traffic limiting diffusion process, to which the drift term acts as a control.
-Hence, this also has an impact on the convergence of cost functional under heavy traffic approximation.
-In controlled queueing networks, such adjustments are known as ``thin control" (see \cite{ghosh2010optimal}, \cite{ata2006dynamic}).
-Further, as another novelty, cost functions for the control cost do not have polynomial growth conditions due to the choice of control.
-To the best of our knowledge, our work is significant different from those queue optimization problems in the perspective of selections of cost functions, which is a challenging problem due to a non-polynomial growth feature of the non-trivial cost function and the adjustment of the drift coefficient.
-We carefully exhibit its assumptions in the latter discussions.
+However, our single-server queue waiting time control problem differs in terms of arrival intensity and the way its associated admission control is applied, particularly due to the inclusion and structure of the control cost.
+Instead of modeling the queue length process conventionally, we focus on the state process that represents the offered waiting time.
+Since the intensity of the arrival process is non-constant and may depend on the current value of the offered waiting time, the system manager may experience adjustments of order $O(\sqrt{n})$ to the arrival rate, and this may affect the drift coefficient of the heavy traffic limiting diffusion process, to which the drift term acts as a control.
+This results in a waiting time control problem, where admission control is effectively represented by the arrival intensity.
+As a result of this change in model construction, the control cost function exhibits a complex structure.
+This further has an impact on the convergence of cost functional under heavy traffic approximation.
+In controlled queueing networks, such adjustments are known as ``thin control" (cf. \cite{ata2006dynamic}, \cite{ward2008asymptotically}, \cite{ghosh2010optimal}).